-Given the above, should the Commission decide to forward a recommendation of approval to the Council, staff is recommending several stipulations of approval as noted in draft Ordinance No. 2020-1472, attached hereto, to promote compatibility between the requested uses and development proposed on the subject property and the adjacent residential areas.
+Given the above, should the Commission decide to forward a recommendation of approval to the Council, staff is recommending several stipulations of approval to promote compatibility between the requested uses and development proposed on the subject property and the adjacent residential areas.
 Such stipulations address limitations on building height and hours of operation, location of dock doors, and provision of landscape buffers for those portions of District A (Commerce Park) adjacent to the existing residential area.